Opening Members Teaching Publication Research SDSL Home

-Mobile networks are essential to modern life, but have raised serious privacy concerns as MNOs can track and profile users.
-5G offers some protection through temporary identifiers, but MNO databases still allow tracking.
+Mobile networks are essential to modern life, but facing serious privacy concerns as MNOs and third parties can track users's activity.
 This project develops an anonymous mobile access architecture to disable tracking and profiling using anonymous identifiers.
 It supports essential network functions and lawful interception while giving users control over their privacy.

 Consensus protocol underpins the security of a blockchain system.
 It enables decentralized, mutually distrustful parties to agree on a unified transaction history without the help of a central authority.
 However, the idealism behind such consensus-based security is complicated by the less-decentralized reality of other system layers.

-Trustworthy Knowledge Aggregation in an Untrusted World [Project Page]
+Trustworthy Knowledge Aggregation in an Untrusted World [Summary]

 In the data-driven economy, both data owners (e.g., you and me) and data consumers (e.g., an app) have attributed great importance to the security and trustworthiness of data.
 In this direction, we take advantage of blockchain smart contract, trust computing, and other crypto techniques to build secure and privacy-respecting applications in an evolving adversarial landscape.